nnnkit/all-docs-blogs/docs/javascript/fundamental/9-function.md

 nameOfFunction();
 ```

-- `function` is a keyword that inform JavaScript that you are defining a function.

-- `function body` will contain the series of steps.
+- `function` is a keyword that inform JavaScript that you want to store series of steps.

 - `functionName` is the name of the function.
 In the example given above, the function name could be `brushYourTeeth`.

+- `function body` will contain the series of steps.

 - `nameOfFunction()` this is how you execute a function.
 Executing a function is like as soon as someone says brush your teeth you go ahead and execute the series of steps we mentioned above.